-The Zilog Enhanced Mono Serial Communication Controller, Z85233 EMSCC, is a software compatible CMOS member of the SCC family introduced by Zilog in 1981.
-The EMSCC is a full-duplex datacommunications controller capable of supporting a wide range of popular protocols.
-The Z85233 EMSCC is a single channel version (Channel A) of Zilog's Z85230 ESCC.
-Based on Zilog's unique

-SuperintegrationTM Technology, the EMSCC is compatible with designs using Zilog's SCC and ESCC to receive and transmit data.
+The Zilog Enhanced Serial Communications Controller, Z85230 ESCC, is a pin and software compatible CMOS member of the SCCTM Family (The SCC was introduced by Zilog in 1981.).
+The ESCC is a dual-channel, full-duplex data communications controller capable of supporting a wide range of popular protocols.
+The ESCC is built from Zilog's industry standard SCC core and is compatible with designs using Zilog's SCC to receive and transmit data.
 It has many improvements that significantly reduce CPU overhead.
-The addition of a 4-byte transmit FIFO and an 8-byte receive FIFO significantly reduces the overhead required to provide data to, and get data from, the transmitter and receiver.
+The addition of a 4-byte transmit FIFO and an 8-byte receive FIFO significantly reduces the overhead required to provide data to, and get data from, the transmitters and receivers.